 2. What is the vision of community change or improvement that is held by various community representatives and how do they see this vision aided by democratic engagement?

 a.
 What definitions of community exist across different stakeholder groups?

 b.
 How do differing definitions of community change relate to differences in institutional histories, foundational beliefs, theories, methods and forms of practice?

 3. Does an explicit concept of democratic participation underlie the partnership process?

 a.
 What are the differences and similarities in enacted approaches to democracy through the partnership?

 In 2011, we published a report with the Kettering Foundation that captures the lessons we have learned through our community engagement work over a ten year period.

 Specifically, the report outlines the knowledge gained inworking in Brightmoor and other Michigan communities and also describes the evolution of the work in the Brightmoor community over the course of five years.
 It also presents ongoing questions that have arisen out of neighborhood partnerships and the reasons they could be important beyond the immediate context and perhaps useful to others that share a similar faith in the democratic processes that take place in community settings.

 For more information on other past publications, please see our Forum Publications page.

-Information from our past research projects can be found in the Past Projects link in the footer.
+Past research from many of our projects can be found in the Past Projects page.